 - 1/2 to 1 whole chicken breast - cubed into bite-sized pieces.
 Okay to use dark meat -- it's harder to remove from the bone, but on the plus side, dark meat is cheaper.

 - 1 cup white wine - optional.
-Okay to substitute vegetable or chicken stock (or, a bouillon cube dissolved in one cup of water.)
+Okay to substitute with water, vegetable or chicken stock (or, a bouillon cube dissolved in one cup of water.)

 - 5 ounce package of mushrooms - halved.
 I used brown Crimini, okay to use any local mushroom on sale.

-- 1 whole medium onion - white or yellow, chopped.
+- 1 whole small onion - white or yellow, chopped.

-- 1 tablespoon of Dijon mustard - or 1 teaspoon dried mustard.
+- 1 tablespoon of Dijon mustard - or regular mustard.